Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .pf

-History of the French Polynesian Flag
+History of the French Polynesian flag

 Majestic va'a sailing in the foreground, symbolizing French Polynesia's cultural heritage The current flag of French Polynesia was officially adopted on November 23, 1984.
 Its design was chosen to represent the unique identity of French Polynesia while acknowledging its connection to France.
 The flag replaced various earlier designs used during the colonial period and reflects the territory's move towards greater autonomy within the French Republic.

-Symbolism and Design of the French Polynesian Flag
+Symbolism and design of the French Polynesian flag

 Each element of the French Polynesian flag carries deep symbolic meaning: